k-hematian/k-hematian.github.io/content/posts/Discipline Under Pressure, Shipping Without Messing Up.md

 Product and business teams were in a rush, phones ringing nonstop, demanding speed and “magic” while carrying hidden assumptions.
 Some examples:

-- Free subscriptions without credit cards?
-Potential fraud.
+- Free subscriptions?
+Without a credit card?
+Instant activation?
+A paradise for fraudsters — we needed safeguards.
-- Marketing campaigns and call centers ready?
-Traffic spikes incoming.
+- Massive marketing campaigns and multiple call centers ready?
+That meant sudden spikes in traffic and load.
-- Giving something free that was always paid?
-New entities, new logic.
+- Giving something away for free when it was always paid before?
+That introduced new concepts and entities into our system.
-- Urgent situation?
-Unknowns and little debugging capacity — must work flawlessly.
+- An urgent launch?
+That guaranteed unknowns waiting right after release, with little capacity left for debugging — so reliability was non-negotiable.

 ---
 ## Priorities and Strategy